DickinsonCollege/FarmData2/ONBOARDING.md

 ## Tools ##

-There are a few key tools that are central to working with the FarmData2 project
+The following sections describe the key tools that are central to working with the FarmData2 project.

 #### GitHub ####

 The [FarmData2 project repository](https://github.com/DickinsonCollege/FarmData2) is stored on [GitHub](https://github.com/), and is likely where you found the code, and this file :smile:.

-If you are not familiar with GitHub they have a [Hello World](https://guides.github.com/activities/hello-world/) introduction that will get you started.
-After that you'll want to be sure you are familiar with the _GitFlow branching workflow_ [[Intro](https://guides.github.com/introduction/flow/) | [Details](https://githubflow.github.io/)].
-An outline of GitFlow steps as it is used in FarmData2 can be found in the [CONTRIBUTING](CONTRIBUTING.md#workflow) document.
+To work on FarmData2 you'll need to be comfotable interacting with GitHub.

+  - Resources:
+    - [Hello World](https://guides.github.com/activities/hello-world/): A first introduction to GitHub that will get you started if you haven't used it before.
+    - [GitFlow Intro](https://guides.github.com/introduction/flow/): An introduction to an effective way of using GitHub (i.e. a _workflow_).
+    - [GitFlow Details](https://githubflow.github.io/): A more detailed explanation of the GitFlow workflow.
+    - [FarmData2 Workflow](CONTRIBUTING.md#workflow): An outline of the GitFlow steps as they are used for work on FarmData2.

 #### git ####

 FarmData2 uses [git](https://git-scm.com/) for version control and for implementing the parts of GitFlow that you do on your development machine (e.g. `branch`, `add`, `commit`, `push`, `pull`, `merge`).

+  - Resources:
-If you are not yet familiar with git, the [7 Steps to Get Started with Git](https://www.fosslife.org/7-steps-get-started-git) covers the essentials you need to know work with an existing open source project.
-The [Git Immersion](https://gitimmersion.com/) tutorial walks through a series of short hands-on exercises that will give you practice with the key features of git.
-The [Pro Git Book](http://git-scm.com/book/en/v2) or the [Learn Git Tutorial](https://www.tutorialspoint.com/git/index.htm) provided more detailed and comprehensive coverage.
-An outline of the use of git (within GitFlow) as it is used in FarmData2 can be found in the [CONTRIBUTING](CONTRIBUTING.md#workflow) document.
+    - [7 Steps to Get Started with Git](https://www.fosslife.org/7-steps-get-started-git): An introduction to the essentials you need to know to work with an existing open source project.
+    - [Git Immersion](https://gitimmersion.com/): A tutorial walks through a series of short hands-on exercises that provide practice with the key features of git.
+    - [Pro Git Book](http://git-scm.com/book/en/v2) | [Learn Git Tutorial](https://www.tutorialspoint.com/git/index.htm): More detailed and comprehensive coverage of git's features and use.
+    - [FarmData2 Workflow](CONTRIBUTING.md#workflow): An outline of the GitFlow steps as they are used for work on FarmData2.

 #### Zulip ####

 The FarmData2 community uses [Zulip](https://zulip.com/) as it communication platform.
 It is a group chat application that blends the benefits of asynchronous threaded discussions (e.g. a forum) with live chat.

+You can connect with the [FarmData2 community](https://farmdata2.zulipchat.com/) on its Zulip site.

+  - Resources:
+    - [Streams and Topics](https://zulip.com/help/about-streams-and-topics): An introduction to the two key features of Zulip.
+Once you understand streams and topics Zulip is relatively easy to use.
-Zulip is relatively easy to use once you understand the key ideas of [streams and topics](https://zulip.com/help/about-streams-and-topics).
-The [Zulip Home Page](https://zulip.com/) has a quick tour of the features that you can click through and there is also a full set of [User Documentation](https://zulip.com/help/).
+    - [Zulip Home Page](https://zulip.com/): This page has a quick tour of Zulip's features that you can click through.

-Be sure to connect with the [FarmData2 community](https://farmdata2.zulipchat.com/) on its Zulip site.
+    - [User Documentation](https://zulip.com/help/): A comprehensive set of documentation on Zulip's use and features.

 #### Editors ####